Azure-Samples/ms-identity-javascript-nodejs-tutorial/4-Deployment/README.md

 Now we need to obtain authentication parameters.
 There are 2 things to do:

 - Update Azure AD (or Azure AD B2C) **App Registration**
-- Update `WebApp/auth.json`.
+- Update `WebApp/appSettings.json`.

 First, navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.

-1. Select the **App Registrations** blade on the left, then find and select the web app that you have registered in the previous tutorial (`ExpressWebApp-c3s1`).
+1. Select the **App Registrations** blade on the left, then find and select the web app that you have registered in the previous tutorial (`msal-node-webapp`).
 1. Navigate to the **Authentication** blade.
-There, in **Redirect URI** section, enter the following redirect URI: `https://msal-nodejs-webapp1.azurewebsites.net/redirect`.
+There, in **Redirect URI** section, enter the following redirect URI: `https://msal-node-webapp1.azurewebsites.net/redirect`.
 1. Select **Save** to save your changes.

-Now, open the `WebApp/auth.json` that you have deployed to **Azure App Service**.
+Now, open the `WebApp/appSettings.json` that you have deployed to **Azure App Service**.

 ![deployed_config](./ReadmeFiles/deployed_config.png)

 1. Find the key `redirectUri` and replace the existing value with the Redirect URI for ExpressWebApp-c3s1 app.
-For example, `https://msal-nodejs-webapp1.azurewebsites.net/redirect`.
+For example, `https://msal-node-webapp1.azurewebsites.net/redirect`.
-1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of the ExpressWebApp-c3s1 project (by default `https://msal-nodejs-webapp1.azurewebsites.net/redirect/`).
+1. Find the key `postLogoutRedirectUri` and replace the existing value with the base address of the ExpressWebApp-c3s1 project (by default `https://msal-node-webapp1.azurewebsites.net/redirect/`).
-1. Find the key `endpoint` (resources.webAPI.endpoint), and replace the existing value with your deployed web API's URI and endpoint, e.g. `https://msal-nodejs-webapi1.azurewebsites.net/api`
+1. Find the key `endpoint` (resources.webAPI.endpoint), and replace the existing value with your deployed web API's URI and endpoint, e.g. `https://msal-node-webapi1.azurewebsites.net/api`

 ## Explore the sample